-Students must take a minimum of 27 credits of general electives as needed to earn 124 credits for a Bachelor of Science Degree.
-Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.
+Applied Studies majors will take additional general electives as needed to earn 124 credits for a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may also require additional elective credits.